Language: EN

 How to represent negative integers in binary

-In the previous article we have seen how to represent positive integers, which was quite easy.
-Now we are going to see how to represent negative integers, which is a little more “tricky”.
+In the previous article, we saw how to represent positive integers (which was quite easy).
+Now we are going to see how to represent negative integers, which has a bit “more to it”.

-In binary, we usually represent binary numbers in 2’s complement.
-It is a technique that simplifies calculations when working with negative numbers, although it is somewhat more complicated to understand for humans.
+In binary, we normally represent binary numbers in two’s complement.
+It is a technique that simplifies calculations when working with negative numbers (although it is somewhat more complicated for humans to understand).

-But, instead of simply explaining what the 2’s complement is, we will try to reason why we use this system, and how this representation was reached.
+But instead of simply explaining what two’s complement is, let’s try to reason why we use this system and how we arrived at this representation.

 Representing negative numbers in binary

-Suppose that we are “inventing” how to represent negative numbers in binary.
-Let’s look at the logical steps we would end up coming to the 2’s complement.
+Let’s assume we are “inventing” how to represent negative numbers in binary.
+We will see the logical steps that would lead us to arrive at two’s complement.

 Attempt A: One bit for the sign

-The first thing that occurs to us is, “we are going to use the leftmost bit to indicate that a number is negative.
+The first thing that comes to mind is, “let’s use the leftmost bit to indicate that a number is negative”.

-The rest we leave the same.
-The other bits will be the same for the positive and negative.
+We leave the rest the same.
+The other bits will be the same for positive and negative.
 So, in 4 bits, -3 to 3 would look like this.

 SignBit1Bit2Bit3Decimal